ivs-kuleuven/platosim3/docs/source/SupplementaryFiles.md

 ## <a name="stellarVariability"></a>Stellar Variability

-In case you want to include stellar variability, you must provide an ASCII file with two columns, separated by a space:
+In case you want to include stellar variability for the sources in the [star catalogue](#starCatalogue), you must provide an ASCII file with two columns, separated by a space:
 * the star identifier (the same as in the [star catalogue](#starCatalogue))
 * the path to the file, relative to the [project location](#projectLocation), indicating how the magnitude of this particular source varies over time.